Penait1/IRC-TipBot/README.md

 - Checks with every user issued command if there is a negative balance in the database, if there is shutdown bot.
 A negative   balance indicates a bug being abused.
 - Keeps a cache with identified users so it doesn't have to query NickServ as often.
 - Email notification upon deposit/withdrawel from users and upon exceptions.
+- Users will be notified when their deposit has been cleared only when they are logged in.
+If the deposit hasn't been cleared   yet they can check their unconfirmed balance with the !balance command.

 ## Commands